Corporate Governance Policy

 In the fiscal year ended March 31, 2022, we adopted a flexible hiring policy permitting remote work across our Japan, Singapore, and North American offices, thereby expanding our access to diverse talent regardless of geographic location.

-Policy on Constructive Dialogue with Shareholders
+Policy for Constructive Dialogue with Shareholders

 Upcoming Events